Codium-ai/pr-agent/docs/docs/chrome-extension/index.md

 <img src="https://codium.ai/images/pr_agent/pr_chat1.png" width="512">
 <img src="https://codium.ai/images/pr_agent/pr_chat2.png" width="512">

+#### Chat security and privacy

+We take your code's security and privacy seriously:

-The Chrome extension will not send any code to the server.
+- The Chrome extension does not send any code to external servers.
-To access code from private repositories, we will first validate the user's identity and permissions, then generate responses using the existing PR-Agent Pro integration.
+- For private repositories, we will first validate the user's identity and permissions.
+After authentication, we generate responses using the existing PR-Agent Pro integration.

 ### Toolbar extension
 With PR-Agent Chrome extension, it's [easier than ever](https://www.youtube.com/watch?v=gT5tli7X4H4) to interactively configure and experiment with the different tools and configuration options.